Deformations of pairs of Kleinian singularities: Introduction

 We see that $\mc{O}_c$ is a unital algebra with unit $e$.
 It was proved in~\cite{CBH} that $\mc{O}_c$ is a filtered deformation of $\CN[u,v]^G$.

-There exists a natural way of identifying $Z(\CN[G])$ with $\CN\times \mf{h}$, where $\mf{h}$ is a Cartan subalgebra corresponding to a simply-laced Dynkin diagram.
+There exists a natural way of identifying $Z(\CN[G])$ with $\CN\times \mf{h}$, where $\mf{h}$ is a Cartan subalgebra of a simple Lie algebra corresponding to a simply-laced Dynkin diagram.
 It gives a correspondence between Kleinian groups and simply-laced Dynkin diagrams.
-This correspondence is called McKay correspondence.
+This correspondence is called the McKay correspondence.
 Denote by $W$ the corresponding Weyl group.
-We see that for every commutative graded algebra $B$, $W$ acts on $Z(\CN[G])$.
+We see that $W$ acts on $Z(\CN[G])$.
 It was proved in~\cite{CBH} that:

 \begin{enumerate} \item Parameters from $\mf{h}$ correspond to commutative deformations. \item For every $c\in Z(\CN[G])$, $w\in W$, $\mc{O}_c$ is isomorphic to $\mc{O}_{wc}$. \end{enumerate}